[Director Interview] Director talks about his thoughts on the company and work

 Now that I'm in Canada, I'm back in sales to generate sales, starting new businesses, and my work is constantly changing.
 I wonder what I do

-In that context, I always think that " who you do it with is more important than what you do ."
-And at Beyond, there are a lot of people who make you think, "I want to do something together."
-I think that's partly because of the hard work of our recruiters.
+In the midst of all this, I always think that "who you work with" is far more important than "what you do."
+And at Beyond, we have a lot of people who make you think, "I want to do something with this person."
+I think that's partly because our recruitment team is working so hard.

 When you work hard but don't see results, how do you deal with it and what is your mindset?